-You snagged a remote internship — congrats!
-Welcome to a world of flexible working.
-While remote internships have a ton of pros, you'll need to be prepared to work and complete all of your intern responsibilities…with all the distractions at home.
+If you snagged a remote internship this semester, congrats!
+Welcome to the world of flexible work.
+While remote internships have a ton of pros, you'll still need to be prepared to work and complete all of your intern responsibilities, even with the potential distractions at home.

-- Plan out and stick to a work schedule
+- Plan AHEAD & stick to a schedule

 To fight all the distractions that can take you away from work at home, come up with a work schedule to stay organized!
-Layout all your responsibilities for the day or week, and then map out time blocks that you’ll use to complete each.
+Plan your responsibilities for the day or week, and then map out time blocks that you’ll use to complete each task.
 That way, you’ll stay on track and fight the temptation to be unproductive, which happens a lot with remote internships.

 “I set out a work schedule every week and a daily quota based on that schedule.
 This helped me reach my content goals every week and kept me on track,” says Megan Fink, a senior at Southern Mississippi University.
 “To make a remote internship work, you've got to be naturally task-oriented and organized.
 No one is holding your hand anymore.”

 If you do find yourself straying away from your schedule, you may need to alter your agenda a bit or create an incentive for you to get back on track.
-For example, you can extend your lunch break in your schedule so you can recharge more, or you can let yourself chat with friends for a half-hour, but only after you finish a large task.
-There are many ways to keep yourself to a schedule, so think of ways that will work for you!
+For example, you can extend your lunch break in your schedule so you can recharge more, or you can let yourself chat with friends for 30 minutes, but only after you finish a large task.
+There are many ways to keep yourself motivated, so think of ways that will work for you!

 - Get rid of any distractions

-At a normal internship, you’d put away all your music, stay away from social media during work hours and make sure you weren’t watching any shows or surfing the web except for work purposes.
-But when you’re working from home, having no supervisor to watch over you could make you feel like you can get away with doing all those things.
-While you can definitely keep Facebook open and the TV on without anyone knowing, you need to be sure that you won’t get distracted, which means taking away anything that can detract from your productivity!
+At an in-person internship, you’d typically put away your music, avoid scrolling through social media during work hours, and make sure you weren’t watching any shows or surfing the web (except for work purposes!).
+However, when you’re working from home, having no supervisor to watch over you can make distractions super tempting.
+While you can definitely keep Facebook open and the TV on without anyone knowing, you need to be sure that it doesn't negatively impact your productivity!

-A good way to stay on track is to check in with your supervisor regularly, just as you would with a regular internship.
-Constant communication with your supervisor is a great motivator since you'll not only need to let him or her know how much work you’ve completed, but it’s also a way to get you more tasks that will keep you focused.
+A good way to stay on track during a remote internship is to check in with your supervisor regularly, just as you would with an in-person internship.
+Constant communication with your supervisor is a great way to stay accountable — you'll stay on track by letting them know how much work you’ve completed, and they'll continue to assign tasks as needed (which will definitely help you stay focused and busy).

-Establishing this level of communication with your supervisor is also essential in a remote internship since you’ll have less of a chance to build connections with everyone at your office.
-This way, you get to really cement your work relationships even while working from home.
+Establishing respectful, ongoing communication with your supervisor is even more essential in a remote internship since you’ll have less opportunities to make in-person connections.
+Try setting up meetings with members of your team to really cement your work relationships, even while working from home.

-“It really depends on the internship, but I think you can get a lot more experience if you just ask for things,” Lily says.
-“I've taken on more projects and happily offered to work on some other pieces that weren't originally assigned to me so I had more of a chance to interact with the company.”
+“It really depends on the internship, but I think you can get a lot more experience if you just ask for things,” Lily tells Her Campus.
+“I've taken on more projects and happily offered to work on some other pieces that weren't originally assigned to me, so I had more of a chance to interact with the company.”

 - Dress for the occasion

 Part of feeling like you’re at an office is dressing like you’re at an office, and the same goes when you’re interning at home.
-Putting on a hoodie instead of a button-down could take away the edge you feel while at work, which isn’t a bad idea from time to time.
-However, to maintain a level of professionalism, try to avoid wearing outfits that are too casual all the time.
+Although wearing sweats while working from home isn't necessarily a bad thing, putting on a hoodie instead of a button-down could diminish that professional feeling.

-“I would always put on a nicer outfit like I was actually going somewhere and do my hair and makeup.
-You never know when your boss might want to Skype,” says Ohio State junior Aurora Stromberg.
+Aurora Stromberg, a junior at Ohio State University, tells Her Campus, “I would always put on a nicer outfit like I was actually going somewhere, and I'd do my hair and makeup.
+You never know when your boss might want to Skype!"

-So, when you wake up in the morning, consider trying out a blouse instead of a T-shirt, or a pencil skirt or dress pants instead of your jeans.
-You’ll feel a lot more professional and ready to work that way.
+So, when you wake up in the morning for the first day of your remote internship, consider trying on a blouse instead of a cotton t-shirt, or a pencil skirt or dress pants instead of your everyday sweats.
+Chances are, you’ll feel a lot more professional and ready to get to work!

-- In the end, act like you have an on-site internship
+- act like you have an onsite internship

-Remote internships should be treated and approached the same way as regular internships, and these tips will help you do just that.
-Your main motivation should still be to build connections and impress your supervisor just as you would with an on-site internship.
-This means that you need to find ways to imitate an office work environment, which involves making sure that you stay focused and organized and acting as you would if your supervisor was nearby.
+Remote internships should be approached with the same professionalism as in-person internships, even if the experiences feel drastically different from each other.
+Your main motivation should still be to build connections and impress your supervisor just as you would with an on-site role!
+This means that you need to find ways to imitate an office work environment, which involves staying super focused, organized, and acting as you would if your supervisor was nearby.